What Is Gadolinium Deposition Disease (GDD)?

 Chelation therapy is the most studied treatment for gadolinium deposition disease.
 DTPA (diethylenetriaminepentaacetic acid) — specifically Ca-DTPA and Zn-DTPA — is the chelating agent most commonly used because it has a high binding affinity for gadolinium.
 DTPA is administered intravenously, typically in a clinical setting, and works by binding to free and loosely bound gadolinium ions in the body, forming a stable complex that is then excreted through the kidneys.

 Treatment protocols vary among practitioners.
 Some patients receive chelation sessions weekly, while others are treated every two to four weeks.
-The number of sessions needed depends on the patient's gadolinium burden, symptom severity, and response to treatment.
-Many patients require 10 to 50 or more sessions over the course of months to years.
+The number of sessions used depends on the patient's gadolinium burden, symptom severity, and response to treatment.
+Patients report courses ranging from 10 to 50 or more sessions over months to years.
+There is no established protocol, and the number of sessions is a decision for the clinician supervising the treatment.

 An important consideration with chelation therapy is that DTPA can also remove essential minerals from the body, including zinc, manganese, and other trace elements.
 Patients undergoing chelation should have their mineral levels monitored regularly and supplement as needed to prevent deficiencies.
 Some patients report a temporary worsening of symptoms — sometimes called a "flare" — during the early stages of chelation as gadolinium is mobilized from tissue stores.